logo

 How to Prepare Staying Safe from Poisonous Gases

 Gas leaks are another potential danger, especially in areas where storm damage could break gas lines.
-Carn urges residents to be on alert for the smell of sulfur or rotten eggs, which indicates a gas leak.
+Carn urges residents to be alert for the smell of sulfur or rotten eggs, which indicates a gas leak.

 She further instructs that if you smell gas, call 911 and TECO.
 Residents are also advised to avoid any possible ignition sources, including cell phones, matches, and motorized vehicles, which could ignite gas leaks.